 - business asset gift relief, which allows the gain on business assets that are given away to be held over until the assets are disposed of by the donee; and

 - any unused allowable losses from previous years, which can be brought forward in order to reduce any gains.

 How we can help

 Careful planning of capital asset disposals is essential in order to minimise capital gains tax.
-If you live in the Warwickshire area we, at Select Accountants Ltd, would be happy to discuss the options with you.
+If you live in the Leicestershire area we, at Select Accountants Ltd, would be happy to discuss the options with you.
 Please contact us if you would like further advice.